BethW83/Group-Project-1-Retail/README.md

     -   Looking at the graph of sales per month you can see an initial decrease from December 2010 where total sales were £0.4M to a low in February of £0.28M.
 There are two more small peaks in sales in March of £0.36M and up to £0.4M in May.
 Sales remain steady in the summer before a significant increase to £0.56M in September and another increase to £0.81M in November.
     -   To fully assess whether there are peaks in sales during November and December we would need to consider a larger dataset which includes data from multiple years.
 At the moment it is hard to tell if the increase in sales in November is seasonal or just represents an increase in sales on this website in general.
 -   Majority of the orders are made at lunch time
-    -   The majority of orders were made on Tueesday, Wednesday and Thursday lunch times.
-Even on the other days, the lunch time period was the buisiest time for that day.
+    -   The majority of orders were made on Tuesday, Wednesday and Thursday lunch times.
+Even on the other days, the lunch time period was the busiest time for that day.
 -   Sunday has less orders than the rest of the week
     -   Sunday had no orders made in the Evening period, and consistently tracked lower across the the date range compared to the other days.
 -   Majority of the orders are made by UK customers
     -   16,585 of the 18,183 orders (91.21%) of orders were to UK based customers.
 -   Customers make return and make multiple orders
     -   One customer made 1,358 separate orders with an average return days between purchases of 1.4 days.
-There were 3 other cusotmers with over 100 orders and another 28 with over 30 orders.
-When you look at some of the cusotmers with higher return rate, and what they purchase, it very much looks like they are buying products as a wholesaler rather than as an individual.
-As a future enhancement it would be useful to try and categorise cusotmers in to wholesale and individuals to see how their buying patterns differ.
+There were 3 other customers with over 100 orders and another 28 with over 30 orders.
+When you look at some of the customers with higher return rate, and what they purchase, it very much looks like they are buying products as a wholesaler rather than as an individual.
+As a future enhancement it would be useful to try and categorise customers in to wholesale and individuals to see how their buying patterns differ.
 -   TODO: Products: Beth: The top 10 products provide the most revenue

 TODO: Give an overall summary here too